jj1bdx/sfmt-erlang/README.md

 The build script is Basho's rebar at <http://hg.basho.com/rebar/> (which requires Erlang/OTP to run)

+# Testing

+* For unit testing with EUnit, do

+    make eunit

+* For testing the speed of 1000 times of invoking 100000 `gen_rand32/1` function, do

+    make speed

 # API compatible with the random module

     seed0, seed/0, seed/3, uniform/0, uniform/1, uniform_s/1, uniform_s/3